Showing posts with label Black and White. Show all posts

 Whether you're interested in history, nature, or simply looking for a place to relax, the Calder and Hebble Navigation is a great place to visit.
 So next time you're in West Yorkshire, be sure to take a walk along this historic waterway.
 You might just be surprised by the beauty you find.

-The pictures below were taken on the 17th January 2016 with a Nikon D3300 Camera, they can also be seen in a higher resolution on Clickasnap, by simply clicking any of the images.
-All will open in another window.
+The pictures below were taken on the 17th January 2016 with a Nikon D3300 Camera, clicking any of them should open a link in another window to my Colin Green Photography store on Zazzle.

 The canal pictured looking away from Walker Lane Bridge towards Chain Bridge.
 The Sowerby Bridge Gas Works and Gasometers used to occupy a site to the left of the picture just beyond the trees, the gasometers have long since been removed.